 For good cause the Committee may revoke or modify an Order of Conditions issued under the Bylaw after public notice, notice to the holder of the Order of Conditions, and public hearing.

-(9) Waiver of Regulationany Performance Standard
+(9) Waiver of Regulation For any Performance Standard

 The performance standards for Bylaw Resource Areas have been adopted in these regulations to ensure that the Bylaw Interests and Values are adequately preserved and protected.
 The Committee recognizes that in certain situations a Waiver of Regulation for a particular performance standard or standards may be appropriate when the requested Waiver of Regulation is consistent with the intent and purpose of the Bylaw and its regulations.
 The applicant shall have the burden of proof to demonstrate that granting of the Waiver of Regulation by the Committee is consistent with the intent and purpose of the Bylaw and these regulations.
 The Committee shall act on the written request for a Waiver of Regulation.